Taxation in France: Public finances

-The deficit of social security administrations remains at €11 bn, but the corresponding debt ("social debt") has increased.
-The deficit of local administrations is still limited, but amounted to €7 bn in 2007, as a result of a spending growth significantly higher than that of the revenue in the recent years.
-As for the net tax revenue of the central government, it remained in 2007 at the same level as in 2004, whereas the total revenues rose by 51 billion € since 2004, because of increasing transfers of revenues to social security and local authorities to reduce their deficit (€70 bn in 2007).
-In 2007 France's central government took in revenues of approximately €272 billion and had expenditures of €354 billion.
-Overall, the government registered a deficit of approximately €42 billion.
+The deficit of social security administrations remains at €10,8;bn in 2023, but the corresponding debt ("social debt") has increased (€8,8bn in 2023).
+The deficit of local administrations is still limited, but amounted to €10bn in 2023, as a result of a spending growth significantly higher than that of the revenue in the recent years.
+As for the net tax revenue of the central government, net tax receipts amount to €38.6bn compared with €31.1bn at the end of February 2023, an increase of €7.5bn, because of increasing transfers of revenues to social security and local authorities to reduce their deficit.
+By 2022, public spending in France will have risen to €1,536bn, equivalent to 58.2 points of GDP.
+The public deficit for 2023 is €154.0bn, or 5.5% of gross domestic product (GDP).

 Although deficits have been commonplace, efforts have been made in recent years to cut back the growth of taxes and government spending.
 Deficit reduction became a top priority of the government when France committed to the European Monetary Union.
 The Maastricht Treaty targets for the EMU required the members countries to reduce the government's budget deficit to 3% of GDP and the public debt to 60% of GDP.